 Single target pulse properties

-Single target pulse properties are output when an export of single targets from a region or a selection is performed from a single target echogram.
+Single target pulse properties are output when an export of single targets from a region or a selection is performed on a single targets echogram.

 The following table details when each pulse property is applicable and available from the different types of single target echograms supported in Echoview.